Scheduling

 There are two kinds of event types in Cartoply:

-cartoply.com/[username]).
-Managed from Personal Event Types in the sidebar.
-These do not use territory routing. - Org event types — appear on your org's booking page and support territory-based routing.
-Managed from the Event Types tab inside your org dashboard.
+• Org event types — appear on your org's booking page and support territory-based routing.
+Managed from Event Types in the org workspace sidebar.
+Only bookings on org event types sync to Jobber.

 If you manage a field sales team, create your meeting types at the org level.
 Personal event types are best for individual outreach or one-off meetings.